Macquarie Global Infrastructure Total Return Fund Inc. to Issue Monthly Dividend of $0.13 (NYSE:MGU)

-Macquarie Global Infrastructure Total Return Fund Inc. (NYSE:MGU – Get Rating) declared a monthly dividend on Thursday, November 3rd, Zacks reports.
-Investors of record on Friday, November 18th will be paid a dividend of 0.13 per share by the investment management company on Friday, November 25th.
-This represents a $1.56 dividend on an annualized basis and a yield of 7.21%.
+Macquarie Global Infrastructure Total Return Fund Inc. (NYSE:MGU – Get Rating) announced a monthly dividend on Thursday, November 3rd, Zacks reports.
+Stockholders of record on Friday, November 18th will be paid a dividend of 0.13 per share by the investment management company on Friday, November 25th.
+This represents a $1.56 annualized dividend and a dividend yield of 7.21%.
 The ex-dividend date is Thursday, November 17th.

-Macquarie Global Infrastructure Total Return Fund has decreased its dividend by an average of 9.1% annually over the last three years and has raised its dividend annually for the last 2 consecutive years.
+Macquarie Global Infrastructure Total Return Fund has decreased its dividend by an average of 9.1% per year over the last three years and has increased its dividend every year for the last 2 years.

 Macquarie Global Infrastructure Total Return Fund Company Profile